+Weight Bias is a public health problem and social justice issue that leads to health inequities.
 Weight bias refers to the beliefs, assumptions and judgments towards individuals based on their weight, shape, or size.
 Weight bias is a result of our conscious and unconscious thoughts, feelings and attitudes.
 It can affect people at all weights and can lead to treating people differently because of their size.
 People in larger bodies are often more negatively affected and experience stigma and discrimination.
-Weight-based stigmatization is the most common cause of bullying in schools.
-Weight bias exists in the classroom, in the community, and in the workplace.
 It can result in poor self- esteem, increased depression and anxiety, or suicidal thoughts.

 Reducing weight bias in society can help to promote health equity, mental health and improved well-being for all.